April, 2022

 Carrol passed almost 10 years ago, but he and the other soldiers are going to be kept alive, along with the survivors they gave life to.
 Both Mike and I are willing to do whatever it takes to find sponsorship, because we can’t bear the thought that our friends’ actions will remain largely unknown to a world that—to quote historian Michael Berenbaum—simply MUST KNOW.
 Every day we see the consequences of this ignorance.

-You can find trailers at the links below, and a professional film brief.
-Thanks again your interest.
+You can find trailers at the links below, and a whole new website devoted to chronicling the story of the film itself, with ways to help as well.
+Thank you for your interest.

 Matthew A. Rozell